dcernst/dcernst.github.io/academic-writing.md

 Below is a list of papers that have been submitted, but not yet accepted for publication.

-  * N. Diefenderfer, D.C.
-Ernst, M. Hastings, L.N.
-Heath, H. Prawzinsky, B. Preston, J. Rushall, E. White, A. Whittemore.
-Prime Vertex Labelings of Several Families of Graphs.
-Submitted to *Involve*. [[arXiv:1503.08386][23]]
   * D.C.
 Ernst and N. Sieben.
 Impartial achievement and avoidance games for generating finite groups.
 Submitted to *International Journal of Game Theory*. [[arXiv:1407.0784][24]]
   * B.J.
 Benesh, D.C.
 Ernst, and N. Sieben.
 Impartial avoidance games for generating finite groups.
-Submitted to *Glasgow Mathematical Journal*. [[arXiv:1506.07105][25]]
+Submitted to *J. Algebraic Combin.*. [[arXiv:1506.07105][25]]
+  * B.J.
+Benesh, D.C.
+Ernst, and N. Sieben.
+Impartial avoidance and achievement games for generating symmetric and alternating groups.
+Submitted to *Int.
+Electron.
+J. Algebra*.
   * D.C.
 Ernst and A. Hodge.
 Within $\epsilon$ of Independence: An Attempt to Produce Independent Proof-Writers via IBL.
   * D.C.
 Ernst.
 Diagram calculus for a type affine $C$ Temperley&#8211;Lieb algebra, II. [[arXiv:1101.4215][26]]